charliewei0716/blob-data-sharing/README.md

    ```

    - Enter the environment name, Azure Subscription, and the location of the Azure resources one by one as instructed.
+   - This process involves using `./scripts/postdeploy.sh` to set up a webhook for an Azure Function.